Outdoor Education (Canoe Tripping)

 Clothing/Footwear/Jewellery

-• Clothing (in layers where appropriate) and footwear (that is, closed-toed shoes that provide traction when on land) appropriate for the activity, location and environmental conditions must be worn.
+• Clothing (layers, rain gear when appropriate) and footwear (closed-toed shoes that provide traction when on land) appropriate for the activity, location, and environmental conditions must be worn.

 • Dry change of clothing kept in a watertight bag/container.